Predicting High-precision Depth on Low-Precision Devices Using 2D Hilbert Curves: Method

-Building direct (1D~$\rightarrow$~2D) and inverse (2D~$\rightarrow$~1D) mappings for Hilbert curves of arbitrary order is based on iterative algorithms~\cite{bader2012space}.
-Because we work with one specific curve order, a faster transformation can be implemented with lookup tables (LUTs).
+Building forward (1D~$\rightarrow$~2D) and backward (2D~$\rightarrow$~1D) mappings for Hilbert curves of arbitrary order is based on iterative algorithms~\cite{bader2012space}.
+Because we work with one specific curve order, a faster transformation can be implemented with LUTs.
 We build two LUTs for corresponding mappings.
-First LUT is built using bilinear interpolation of the nodes of the low-order Hilbert curve.
+The first LUT is built using bilinear interpolation of the nodes of the low-order Hilbert curve.
 This LUT allows us to get $(x(q), y(q))$ for the given $q$.
-An example of this transformation applied to the GT disparity map is shown in Fig.~\ref{fig:3-3-gt-disp}-\ref{fig:3-3-h-curve-points}.
-To map 2D values $(x, y)$ (Fig.~\ref{fig:3-3-h-x}-\ref{fig:3-3-h-y}) back to the 1D representation, we use a second LUT that is built using Eq.~(\ref{eq:hilbert_projection}).
-In our experiments, this LUT is represented as an interpolation map of size $(n, n)$, where $n = 512$.
-This map for $p = 2$ is shown in Fig.~\ref{fig:3-3-interpolation-map}.
-In addition, we build the distance map that contains $r_{xy}$ values and use it in the loss function as described in the next subsection.
-The distance map for $p = 2$ is shown in Fig.~\ref{fig:3-3-dst-map}.
+An example of this transformation applied to the ground truth (GT) disparity map is shown in Fig.~\ref{fig:3-3-gt-disp}-\ref{fig:3-3-h-curve-points}.
+To map 2D values $(x, y)$ (Fig.~\ref{fig:3-3-h-x}-\ref{fig:3-3-h-y}) back to the 1D representation, we use a second LUT that is built based on Eq.~(\ref{eq:hilbert_projection}).
+In our experiments, this LUT has a size of 256 by 256 elements.